buenosbenos/buenosbenos/README.md

 - 👋 Hi, I’m @buenosbenos
 - 👀
-- 🌱 I’m currently learning PHP SQL and JS
+- 🌱 I’m currently learning PHP plain, Laravel SQL and JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on easy projects or evrything with a great mentor ;)
 - 📫 How to reach me?
 Just write a dm.

 <!---